-All steel castings are to be properly heat treated, i.e. normalized, normalized and tempered or quenched and
+All steel castings are to be properly heat treated, i.e. normalized, normalized and tempered or quenched and tempered, whichever is specified for the relevant steel grade in Table 10.10.

 2.6 Material for studs

 The studs of chain links are to be made of a type of steel which correspond to the chain cable or of unalloyed rolled, forged or cast mild steels.
 The use of other materials such as grey or nodular cast iron is not permitted.